The Meadows Assisted Living in Montoursville, PA

 • pro Meals and medications are mostly on time.

-• pro Some of the staff are friendly.
+• pro Some staff members are friendly.

 • pro The facility is very well run.